Connie Griffin (email@example.com) is our Head Nurse and oversees the health and safety aspects of our Reopening Plan.

 - All high traffic areas will be cleaned and disinfected by the custodial staff

 Social Distancing, Barriers or Sneeze Guards

-- Recommendation is to maintain 6 feet social distance whenever possible.
+Recommendation to maintain 6 feet social distance if at all possible

 - The nurse’s offices have been looked at in detail and accommodations are underway to provide as much as possible a segregated space for sick and well children.
-The nurses will be wearing barriers or PPE when encountering sick children and will be in close contact with these children, therefore a sneeze guard will not be effective.
+The nurses will be wearing barriers or PPE when encountering sick children and will be in close contact with these children so a sneeze guard will not be effective.

 - Sneeze Guards will be used at desk locations in the health office to protect from germs and bacteria.

 - Painter’s tape/ stickers will be used on floors of health offices to illustrate traffic flow and appropriate spacing to support social distancing.

 Facial coverings/ masks will be worn by all people entering a school